 - Comes to you – You don’t have to be located in the same city, state, or even country as your freelancer.
 They can work virtually with you through a messaging platform, email, or project management tool like Asana.
 I find many will accommodate and work the hours and timelines that you need if they accept the job.

-- Pay and Go – Once you’ve received and approved the final output from the freelancer for the project/job, you get automatically charged to your payment on file and usually don’t have to deal with any employment issues and taxes since the freelancers have their own agreement and tax forms that they have signed with the freelancing company.
+- Pay and Go – Once you’ve received and approved the final output from the freelancer for the project/job, you get automatically charged to the agreement on file.
+You usually don’t have to deal with any employment issues or taxes since the freelancers have their own agreement and tax forms that they signed with the freelancing company.

-Here are six categories where you can hire a freelancer, with examples of projects and tasks that I hired freelancers and virtual assistants to do, solving one or more of the common business challenges:
+Here are six categories where you can hire a freelancer, with examples of common business challenges that I personally have hired freelancers and virtual assistants for.

-- Administrative – perform data entry of contact information from business cards into Excel and/or customer relationship management (CRM) tool, download training material and files from paid sites before canceling monthly subscription, organize and post document and image files to cloud-based storage system such as Office 365, and research list of definitions to create a glossary.
+- Administrative – perform data entry of contact information from business cards into Excel and/or a customer relationship management (CRM) tool, download training materials and files from paid sites before canceling a monthly subscription, organize and post document/image files to a cloud-based storage system such as Office 365, and research a list of definitions to create a glossary

 - Social Media – create images, research articles, and schedule posts to promote and share relevant information with followers to increase social media presence

-- Web – create landing pages for marketing call-to-action to build up email list
+- Web – create landing pages for marketing calls-to-action to build up an email list

 Here are a few examples that were created by my team of freelancers.
 It would have taken me much longer to create these since I’m not a graphic designer.
 I love how they turned out!